Mount Redfield

 How to get there

-Adirondack Loj Trailhead: Leave Lake Placid on Route 73, follow Route 73 toward Keene.
+Leave Lake Placid on Route 73, follow Route 73 toward Keene.
 Continue for about 3 miles to Adirondack Loj Road on the right.
 Follow Adirondack Loj Road to its end at Heart Lake and park in the main parking lot.
-Small parking fees will be required ($12 as of 2020).
+Parking fee required.